 Appear at the pretrial hearing to meet with the prosecutor.

 We will appear at the pretrial hearing to meet with the prosecutor.
 At this hearing, we will review the “complaint,” which is the legal instrument the State must file in order to begin a case against you.
 If we find any statutory deficiencies in the complaint, we will immediately ask that the case be dismissed.
 Although this is not overly common, the prosecution occasionally makes mistakes with the “complaint” providing us the legal basis to request a dismissal of the charge.

 Present all legal and factual defenses to the prosecutor.

 If a favorable plea agreement can be reached, we will accept the plea and will notify you by letter any obligations you have pursuant to the plea agreement.
 If a plea agreement cannot be reached, we will reset the case for another pretrial hearing and promptly notify you of the unfavorable offer from the prosecutor and all options that you may have.
 Usually, at this point, the options are either to accept the offer or set the case for trial.
 This will be your decision.
 Of course, we will fully discuss with you the options and the ramifications of any options you choose.

-If you accept the offer from the prosecutor, you may proceed to trial.
+If you reject the offer from the prosecutor, you may proceed to trial.

 If you don’t want to accept the offer from the prosecutor, you may want to take the case to trial.
 The only option you have at this point is to have a jury trial or a bench trial.
 The only difference is who will be determining the facts of the case; a judge (in the case of a bench trial), or a jury (in the case of a jury trial).
 Keep in mind that you MUST be present for any trial setting.
 At the end of the trial, a determination will be made as to guilt or innocence and if guilty, any punishment, such as probation and/or a fine.

 Possibly appeal the case.